openblockchains/austrian-blockchain-whitepapers/README.md

 Without open (source) code for all to see the white paper promises are just dreams or let's name it straight - big lies and cash grab scams.
-Thanks for the free money and holding the bag!
+Thanks for the free money and hodling the bag!

 ---